 Data Protection Services

-It is very important to ensure that your organisation is fully compliant with the General Data Protection Regulation 2018 (GDPR), the new Data Protection Act 2018 which largely mirrors the GDPR, and the Privacy & Electronic Communications Regulations (PECR) 2003.
-There are a number of key documents that you are required to have in place, but in order to demonstrate accountability there are additional actions required of businesses, such as staff training, in some cases the appointment of a Data Protection Officer (see below) etc. It’s important to note that leaving the EU will not affect businesses' need to comply!
+It's very important to ensure that your organisation is fully compliant with the UK General Data Protection Regulation 2018 (UK GDPR), the Data Protection Act 2018 which supplements the GDPR, and the Privacy & Electronic Communications Regulations (PECR) 2003.
+There are a number of key documents that you are required to have in place, but in order to demonstrate accountability there are additional actions required of businesses, such as staff training, in some cases the appointment of a Data Protection Officer (see below) etc. It’s important to note that leaving the EU has not affected businesses' need to comply!

-We are able to provide you with the documentation you require, and in addition, our carefully selected partners can offer technical solutions to keep your data safe and secure.
-Services include secure cloud hosting and backup, supply of laptops and peripherals, cyber security, penetration testing, Cyber Essentials, Cyber Essentials Plus and ISO 27001.
+Ancillary Services - our carefully selected partners can offer technical solutions to keep your data safe and secure.
+Services include secure cloud hosting and backup, supply of laptops and peripherals, cyber security, penetration testing, and important certifications such as Cyber Essentials, Cyber Essentials Plus and ISO 27001.

 We have noted that very many organisations are still not fully compliant, including those dealing with special category data (previously known as sensitive data).
 The rules around this are understandably strict, and the implications of getting this wrong, or having a data breach, can lead not only to a heavy fine but to irreversible reputational damage.
 There are a number of documents and processes that organisations are required to have in place in order to demonstrate compliance.